 WHEELCHAIR & LIMITED MOBILITY

 Although there is level access to the castle gardens from dedicated parking bays in the castle car park opposite the main gate Ticket Office, some sections of the garden path network are steep in places due to the nature of the terrain itself.
-Steps on these moderately steep sections were not installed in order to facilitate wheelchair access, and more accessible paths connecting the three formal garden areas have been put in place in order to resolve previous access issues in those areas.
+Steps on these moderately steep sections were not installed in order to facilitate wheelchair access, and more accessible paths connecting the three formal garden areas have been put in place to resolve previous access issues in other areas.
 Mobility scooters and powered wheelchairs can be used in the gardens.
+Please see the garden route map for disabled visitors below, a printed copy of which is available at the Ticket Office.

 The MacLeod Tables Cafe is wheelchair accessible via a ramp located on the right-hand side of the Gift Shop in the car park.
-The Gift Shop is accessible via a ramp which can be installed on request.
-Accessible toilets are also available in the car park.
+The Gift Shop is accessible via a temporary ramp which can be installed on request.

 HEARING IMPAIRED